-Answer: As the culmination of the internship experience, students prepare and deliver a 10-12 minute presentation to an audience of internship supervisors, Collegiate Advisory Board members, interested community members, and faculty at our Senior Presentation Symposium night.
+Answer: As the culmination of the internship experience, students prepare and deliver a 10-12 minute presentation to an audience of internship supervisors, Collegiate Advisory Board members, interested community members, and faculty at our Senior Symposium night.
 The Symposium will occur an afternoon/evening in mid-May on a date prior to graduation.
-We are hoping to return to an in-person Symposium this year, but may need to pivot to virtual if circumstances require.
-Exact time and location TBD.
+Exact time and location will be determined later in the school year.
 All capstone and internship student presentations will be given at this event and evaluated by a panel of judges.
 Parents and internship supervisors are encouraged to attend to support their student and learn more about all of the exciting experiences and research areas of our senior class!